 A specialist theatre company visits our Year 8 and Year 9 students to perform a play in Spanish.
 Pupils are delighted to discover that they can understand a play delivered entirely in a foreign language, which is a great confidence booster.

-We encourage students from Year 9 to Upper Sixth to enter the Advanced category of the UK Linguistics Olympiad, and in 2019, 27 students took part in round 1 of the Advanced level, returning with five gold, three silver and nine bronze medals.
+We encourage students from Year 9 to Upper Sixth to enter the Advanced category of the UK Linguistics Olympiad, and recent successes include 27 students participating in round 1 of the Advanced level, returning with five gold, three silver and nine bronze medals.
 Following further success in round two, Spanish GCSE student Alex Walker, alongside Kilian Meisnner (Upper Sixth), were both selected to represent Great Britain at the International Linguistics Olympiad in South Korea achieving the bronze award.

 - Beyond the classroom

 The Modern Languages Society organises cultural talks, film screening, competitions, debates, seminars and plays at lunchtime and after school.